 I know people who have been blogging for 2 years and only had started gaining money recently.
 If you want easy money, blogging is not for you.
 If you want free stuff immediately coming your way, blogging is not for you.

 Still up for it?
 Good.
-If you want to a step-by-step guide on how to start a profitable blog, click here.
+Check out my step-by-step guide on how to start a profitable blog.

 You hate writing

 A blog is a website or a platform where you write your thoughts and share it to the world.
 A blog is where you share your knowledge, tips, and hacks to people who most need it—be it in an informational or conversational form of writing.
 A blogger’s audience is those who would rather browse through the internet and read information or tutorials.
 Blogging is writing and reading.
 Now, if you hate writing, then maybe you have to rethink your decision about blogging.